redislabs-training/ru204/admin-training/lab-setup/vm-config-stage-3/README.md

 ## Building from scratch

 Students start and stop nodes from the VNC container.
-Alias commands transparently SSH to the base VM and run Docker commands  in a controlled manner.
+Alias commands allow them to transparently SSH to the base VM and run Docker commands from there in a controlled manner.

 1. SSH to the VM from GCP console